Apply for a Culture and Arts Publishing Business License in Dubai

 Setting up a Culture and Arts Publishing company in Dubai South Free Zone follows a structured process.
 Understanding the costs and documentation requirements in advance will help ensure a smooth application.

-Typical licence fees range from AED 12,000 to AED 25,000 per year, depending on the activity scope, office type selected, and the package chosen.
+Typical license fees range from AED 12,000 to AED 25,000 per year, depending on the activity scope, office type selected, and the package chosen.
 Additional costs include registration fees, visa fees, and any applicable notarisation or attestation charges for documents originating outside the UAE.

 Required documents generally include: